htmx-ui/hello/docs/references/DOCS.md

 ## Contributing

 If you're interested in contributing to this project, feel free to fork the repo and submit a pull request.
-Let's make this UI library the best open-source solution for developers!
+Let's make Hello UI the best open-source solution for developers!